anth2o/poetry_slow_additional_source/README.md

 ```

 I have the following results:
-- lock without mirror: 2.8s
+- lock without mirror: ~2s
+- lock with secondary mirror: ~30s
-- lock with mirror: 15.2s
+- lock with default mirror: >60s (I didn't wait until completion)

-This is weird that the installation with a mirror setup is 5x slower.
+This is weird that the installation with a mirror setup is 15x slower.
 Indeed, I set this source as secondary as described [here](https://python-poetry.org/docs/repositories/#install-dependencies-from-a-private-repository) in order to use Pypi as the primary source.